Marcos Aurélio (footballer, born 1977)

 Marcos Aurélio Fernandes da Silva (born 23 September 1977), known as Marcos Aurélio, is a Brazilian former professional footballer who played as a defensive midfielder or centre-back.

 Biography

 Marcos Aurélio was signed by Cruzeiro in 2005 for a reported R$50,000.
-He failed to play regularly for Cruzeiro due to injury.
-His contract was terminated in August 2005.
-In the same month he was signed by Fluminense in four-month deal.
-In 2006, he left for Chinese Super League and unsuccessfully converted to a forward.
+However, he struggled to play regularly due to injury and had his contract terminated in August 2005.
+Later that month, he joined Fluminense on a four-month deal.
+In 2006, he moved to the Chinese Super League but unsuccessfully attempted to convert to a forward position.